 We loaded up our boats with gear and started paddling.
 By now it was the middle of the afternoon and based on the map we had, camp sites where few and far between.
 Although we wanted to get a few kilometers in on our first day, finding a campsite for the night was on the top of everyone’s mind.

 We managed to pull away from the other group that had shared the train with us, never to see them or any other paddlers for that matter, for the rest of our trip.
-Our first day on the water we encountered only small swifts and R1’s, all of which were so shallow that we had to get out of our canoes and pull them along the rocky river bed.
+Our first day on the water we encountered only small swifts and R1’s.
+All of them were so shallow that we had to get out of our canoes and pull them along the rocky river bed.

-We had only just managed to pull all our gear and boats from the water when the heavens opened up above and we scurried around the site trying to pitch tents and collect fire wood before everything was completely drowned out.
-We managed to get the tents up but we would be fire-less that night as the forest and all its fuel were completely soaked.
+We had only just managed to pull all our gear and boats from the water when the heavens opened up above.
+Everyone scurried around the site trying to pitch tents and collect fire wood before everything was completely drowned out.
+Our group managed to get the tents up but we would be fire-less that night as the forest and all its fuel were completely soaked.
 We ended up cooking our dinner over camp stoves (rather than fire) and enjoyed a warm meal with a glass of wine (thank god for boxed wine!) before falling asleep to the gentle sound of rain on our tents.

 Incident #1 – Fatal Attraction